-We recognize the City's urban forest as one of our greatest natural resources.
+The City recognizes our urban forest as one of the City's greatest natural resources.
 City leaders and staff have made our trees a priority and they are dedicated to the continued planting, protection and maintenance of Encinitas' urban forest.
-The departments of Public Works and Parks and Recreation have an established Urban Forest Management Program (UFMP) which closely follows the City's UFMP Administrative Manual.
-In 2018, the City hired a City Arborist to support the implementation of the UFMP and oversee the care of the City's trees.
+The Public Works and Parks and Recreation Departments have an established Urban Forest Management Program (UFMP) which closely follows the City's UFMP Administrative Manual.
+In 2018, the City hired a City Arborist to support the UFMP and oversee the care of the City's trees.